Aboriginal Oral Health events

 Eligible Aboriginal adults can access priority general and emergency dental care at SA Dental Service clinics.

 Pregnant women may be more at risk of dental problems such as gum disease, erosion and tooth decay.
 To be eligible for one course of dental care per pregnancy, women need to be Aboriginal and/or Torres Strait Islander or pregnant with an Aboriginal and/or Torres Strait Islander child.

-Pregnant women 18 years and over will be treated at a Community Dental Clinic (women must hold a current Centrelink Concession Card).
-Women under the age of 18 will be treated at a School Dental Clinic.
+Pregnant women 18 years and over will be treated at a SA Dental (Community) Clinic (women must hold a current Centrelink Concession Card).
+Women under the age of 18 will be treated at a SA Dental Clinic.

-Aboriginal children from birth up until 18 years can access dental care at School Dental Service Clinics.
-First dental check-ups are recommended at around 12-18 months.
+Aboriginal children from birth up until 18 years can access dental care at SA Dental Clinics.

 All babies, children and young people under 18 years, are welcome to attend SA Dental.
 There are no out of pocket costs for children:

 A small fee applies each calendar year for dental care provided to other children.

 SA Dental recommends a first dental visit from 12 to 18 months of age.

 Request an appointment for your child today.